-There are important differences between associate dentists who are self-employed or a company directors.
+There are important differences between associate dentists who are self-employed or company directors.

 Company directors have to comply with health and safety at work regulations.
 Self-employed workers do not.